jespersm/janusgraph-csv-import/README.md

-# JanusGraph CVS Loader
+# JanusGraph CSV Loader

-JanusGraph CVS Loader is a Java utility for bulk-loading data into a JanusGraph database.
+JanusGraph CSV Loader is a Java utility for bulk-loading data into a JanusGraph database.

 ## Usage